destin-v/gnome-boxes-windows/README.md

 Download or install an OS using Gnome Boxes.

 # Setup Spice
 Spice is needed for resizing display resolutions.
+You must install this into the VM that you created.

 [Windows SPICE Guest Tools](https://www.spice-space.org/download/windows/spice-guest-tools/spice-guest-tools-latest.exe)